okta/okta-developer-docs/packages/@okta/vuepress-site/code/dotnet/jwt-validation/index.md

 When you use Okta to [get OAuth 2.0 or OpenID Connect tokens for a user](/docs/concepts/oauth-openid/#recommended-flow-by-application-type), the response contains a signed JWT (`id_token` and/or `access_token`).

-If you are writing low-level code that retrieves or uses these tokens, it's important to validate the tokens before you trust them.
+If you’re writing low-level code that retrieves or uses these tokens, it's important to validate the tokens before you trust them.
 This guide shows you how to validate tokens manually.

 > **Note:** This guide is specific to .NET and C#.
 If you need general information, read [Validate Access Tokens](/docs/guides/validate-access-tokens/) and [Validate ID Tokens](/docs/guides/validate-id-tokens/) instead.